m5c/Polyglot/README.md

 ### REST-API

-The REST resources are arranges as indicated in below the RIF model.
+The REST resources are arranged as indicated in the RIF model below.
 Some resources support optional parameters.

 ![rif](documentation/polyglot-rif.png)